 Any unused portion of your Work Bonus will accrue each fortnight in an income bank.
-From 1 December 2022, all eligible pension payment recipients of Age Pension age receive an automatic \$4000 top-up of their Work Bonus, taking their Income Bank from a maximum \$7,800 to a maximum \$11,800 until 31 December 2023.
+As at 1 December 2022, all eligible pension payment recipients of Age Pension age receive an automatic \$4000 top-up of their Work Bonus, taking their Income Bank from a maximum \$7,800 to a maximum \$11,800 until 31 December 2023.
 You can then draw down on this balance in the fortnights you earn more than \$300.

-To be eligible for the Work Bonus, the income earned must be from employment, or self-employment that involves active effort e.g. bookkeeping or plumbing.
+To be eligible for the Work Bonus, the income earned must be from employment, or selfemployment that involves active effort e.g. bookkeeping or plumbing.
 It does not include passive income from investments or the management of investments.

-The Work Bonus applies to individuals only.
+The Work Bonus applies on an individual basis.
 Couples cannot pool the Work Bonus.